Requiet2K/SupFit/README.md

 - **Secure Authentication**: User login and registration secured with JSON Web Tokens (JWT).
 - **Email Notifications**: Integrated with EMailJS for sending transactional emails for the purpose of forgotten password service.
 - **External API Integration**: Uses an external API for dynamic city and related district data within Turkey.
+- **BlurHash**: While products are loading, BlurHash images are shown as placeholders.
+BlurHash string is automatically generating at product service when product is created.

 ## **Installation**

 ### 1. **Clone the repository:**